 Take a cruise

 There are only a few cruise lines that sail to the Galápagos archipelago due to most lines not being skilled in traveling to these South American islands.
-A cruise would not only offer a price efficient voyage but also a fun way to travel for your kids.
+A cruise would not only offer a price-efficient voyage but also a fun way to travel for your kids.
 On most ships that are kid-friendly, there are countless activities for them to enjoy the sail across the ocean.
-Most children will enjoy experiencing the ocean surrounding them and seeing the whales and dolphins leap out of waters as the ship gets closer to the destination.
-Parents will enjoy these encounters as much as your children will.
+Most children will enjoy experiencing the ocean surrounding them and seeing the whales and dolphins leap out of the water as the ship gets closer to the destination.
+Parents will enjoy these encounters as much as their children will.

-The Red Sand beach located on Rabida Island has bright colored sand that brings tourists from around the world.
+The Red Sand beach located on Rabida Island has bright-colored sand that brings tourists from around the world.
 Not only will this sand look cool as it spreads through your toes but also is a perfect destination for taking photos of you and your family.
-You wouldn’t particularly relax here as you would at the Bachas Beach in Santa Cruz, but hiking through would be ideal.
+You wouldn’t particularly relax here as you would at Bachas Beach in Santa Cruz, but hiking through would be ideal.

 Other beautiful beaches to visit: